PossumLabsCrypto/CyberCash/README.md

 **CyberCash is a digital currency that pays its users.**

+# Contract Address (Arbitrum Ome)
+0xB58E5268E2600AaEa989cCAb91f7B3c83Bf3CE9e

-CyberCash consists of three mechanisms:
+CyberCash contains three core mechanisms:

 -   **Dual burn on transfer**: Every transfer reduces CASH supply and increases its price.
 -   **Fixed inflation**: The supply of CyberCash expands by a fixed amount each second.
 -   **Passive Income**: Users receive their share of the inflation as passive income depending on their activity.

 ## Dual burn on transfer